 After that SiteGround’s anti-bot AI kicks in and is the next line of defence.

-Anybody that gets through Cloudflare's network will then be checked by SiteGround.
+Anybody who gets through Cloudflare’s network will then be checked by SiteGround.

 The final line of defence is Wordfence and it’s ability to lock out users who demonstrate suspicious activity.

 Hopefully that’s enough to put a dent in any brute force attacks that may come your way.

 How Do You Deal With Brute Force Attacks?

 What’s your strategy when it comes to your website’s security?

 Do you use any of the resources I’ve mentioned?
 What do you think of them?

 Please let me know in the comments section below.